berk-turan/nexus-sdk/docs/CLI.md

 1. For each entry group...
 2. Find all input ports
 3. For each input port...
-4. Find all paths from relevant entry intput ports to this input port
+4. Find all paths from relevant entry input ports to this input port
 5. Ensure that net concurrency on that input port node is 0
    - `N` input ports on a tool reduce the graph concurrency by `N - 1` because walks are consumed if they are waiting for more input port data
-   - `N` output ports on an output variant increase the graph concurrency by `N - 1` beacause `N` concurrent walks are spawned, while the 1 leading into the output variant is consumed
+   - `N` output ports on an output variant increase the graph concurrency by `N - 1` because `N` concurrent walks are spawned, while the 1 leading into the output variant is consumed
    - If net concurrency is `< 0`, the input port can never be reached
    - If net concurrency is `> 0`, there is a race condition on the input port